BUFFALO CREEK BMX (Scholarship Support Program)

 This program has been established to help the United Way of McLeod County and its’ board of directors create new programs, or partner with other agencies to help move the organization’s community impact strategies along.
 It will be used to address identified problems in McLeod County communities.

 WCI is a community rehabilitation program which provides work opportunities to individuals with a disability.
-Overall the primary mission of WCI is to help each person attain his/her highest level of employment.
 Services typically begin with an assessment; and based on that, each individual is placed in a job meeting their interests and skill level.
 Jobs may include the WCI Thrift Store, a community work crew, and/or an individual job with a local employer.
-Support to each employed person is provided on an on-going basis.

 This is a support group for persons who have lost a child, sibling, grandchild, or stepchild in death.
 This program is designed to help them cope with their loss, and comes from others who have experienced the same loss and are survivors of that grief.
 The group looks to assist bereaved families toward a positive resolution of grief following the death of a child.